Chry1911/pokeNext/README.md

 ## Docker
 Info for run the application on docker.
-The application use node 20.10.0 (the machine that runs the project is an ubuntu machine, with nvm installed) The application run with Docker, so you don't need to install anything, only the first npm install.
+The application uses node version 20.10.0 (the machine running the project is an ubuntu machine, with nvm installed) The application runs with Docker, so is not necessary to install other dependencies, but only the first npm install command.
 To build image for docker run this command:
 ```
 sudo docker buildx build -t pokenext-image path-where-project-is-located